 Perform reps of 3 to 8 per sets.
 Start with one third of your height (that’s a 24-inch box if you’re 6-feet tall), then progress one inch at a time.

 Which Do I Try?
 Any of these exercise can be combined with one another.
-To start, pick 3 exercises and perform each for 5 sets.
+To start, pick just three exercises and perform each for about five sets.
 15 all-out sets is plenty of training volume for a power session.
 Switch out one exercise each time to keep things fresh.

 How Often Should I?
 Power workouts are extremely taxing.
-They may not necessarily make you feel as pumped up or as sore as traditional resistance training, but your body will feel fatigue severely in other ways and recovery from that cannot be rushed.
-Power sets demand long rests and power workouts do too; aim for one every 7 to 10 days.
+They may not necessarily make you feel as pumped up or as sore as traditional resistance training—although they certainly can, especially among newbies.
+Either way, your body will experience fatigue in other ways and recovery cannot be rushed.
+Power sets demand long rests of (2-5 minutes) and power workouts do too; aim for one every 1-2 weeks, depending on how much power is demanded by your other training.

 Anything Else?
 Every workout should include time for a proper warm-up and cool-down.
 When training for power and speed, this is even more crucial.
 There is a heightened risk of injury for those who neglect to prepare for this manner of training.
 Warm up with moderate, steady state cardio for a minimum of 5 minutes, then spend at least as long on dynamic stretches that reflect the exercises you’re about to perform.
 Reverse this process after your session to cool down.